austince/flink-ci-flink/docs/ops/deployment/kubernetes.md

 The *job artifacts* should be available from the `job-artifacts-volume` in [the resource definition examples](#job-cluster-resource-definitions).
 The definition examples mount the volume as a local directory of the host assuming that you create the components in a minikube cluster.
-If you do not use a minikube cluster, you can use any other type of volume, available in your kubernetes cluster, to supply the *job artifacts*.
+If you do not use a minikube cluster, you can use any other type of volume, available in your Kubernetes cluster, to supply the *job artifacts*.
 Alternatively, you can build [a custom image](docker.html#start-a-job-cluster) which already contains the artifacts then you do not need to mount the volume.

 After creating [the common cluster components](#deploy-flink-cluster-on-kubernetes), use [the Job cluster specific resource definitions](#job-cluster-resource-definitions)